dankelley/dankelley.github.io/_posts/2014-01-23-how-this-blog-was-made.md

 ## Status

 Tagging works locally (with a local jekyll serving the pages) but not on github.
-I have no idea why, but I suspect that the problem is that I must tell jekyll to serve up pages in _site/tags, or that the tag files need another name, or some damned thing.
-Frustrating ...
+I have no idea why, but I suspect that the problem is that I must tell jekyll to serve up pages in ``_site/tags``, or that the tag files need another name, or some damned thing.
+OH, UPDATE -- I see from erjjones that you have to do ``mv _site/tags .`` for it to work (i.e. ``tags``) has to be at the top level.
+I will do that in a Makefile.